darraghdog/rsna/README.md

 ### Insights on what components worked well

 **Preprocessing:**
 - Used Appian’s windowing from dicom images.
-[Linky](https://github.com/darraghdog/rsna/blob/master/eda/window_v1_test.py#L66)
+[Linky](https://github.com/darraghdog/rsna/blob/15ebca153a4f86e8b3e5b760df6ca9e712f05648/scripts/prepare_meta_dicom.py#L65)
-- Cut any black space.
-There were then headrest or machine artifacts in the image making the head much smaller than it could be - see visual above.
-These were generally thin lines, so used scipy.ndimage minimum_filter to try to wipe those thin lines.
-[Linky](https://github.com/darraghdog/rsna/blob/a97018a7b7ec920425189c7e37c1128dd9cb0158/scripts/resnext101v12/trainorig.py#L159)
+- Cut any black space back to edges of where non-black space begins; although keep the square aspect ratio.
+[Linky](https://github.com/darraghdog/rsna/blob/15ebca153a4f86e8b3e5b760df6ca9e712f05648/scripts/trainorig.py#L143)
 - Albumentations as mentioned in visual above.
+[Linky](https://github.com/darraghdog/rsna/blob/15ebca153a4f86e8b3e5b760df6ca9e712f05648/scripts/trainorig.py#L230)

 **Image classifier**
 - Resnext101 - did not spend a whole lot of time here as it ran so long.
 But tested SeResenext and Efficitentnetv0 and they did not work as well.
-- Extract GAP layer at inference time  [Linky](https://github.com/darraghdog/rsna/blob/a97018a7b7ec920425189c7e37c1128dd9cb0158/scripts/resnext101v12/trainorig.py#L387)
+- Extract GAP layer at inference time  [Linky](https://github.com/darraghdog/rsna/blob/15ebca153a4f86e8b3e5b760df6ca9e712f05648/scripts/trainorig.py#L335)

 **Create Sequences**
-- Extract metadata from dicoms :  [Linky](https://github.com/darraghdog/rsna/blob/master/eda/meta_eda_v1.py)
+- Extract metadata from dicoms (taken from public kernels) :  [Linky](https://github.com/darraghdog/rsna/blob/15ebca153a4f86e8b3e5b760df6ca9e712f05648/scripts/prepare_meta_dicom.py#L96)
 - Sequence images on Patient, Study and Series - most sequences were between 24 and 60 images in length.
-[Linky](https://github.com/darraghdog/rsna/blob/a97018a7b7ec920425189c7e37c1128dd9cb0158/scripts/resnext101v12/trainlstmdeltasum.py#L200)
+[Linky](https://github.com/darraghdog/rsna/blob/15ebca153a4f86e8b3e5b760df6ca9e712f05648/scripts/trainlstm.py#L132)

 **LSTM**
 - Feed in the embeddings in sequence on above key - Patient, Study and Series - also concat on the deltas between current and previous/next embeddings (<current-previous embedding> and <current-next embedding>) to give the model knowledge of changes around the image.
-[Linky](https://github.com/darraghdog/rsna/blob/a97018a7b7ec920425189c7e37c1128dd9cb0158/scripts/resnext101v12/trainlstmdeltasum.py#L133)
+[Linky](https://github.com/darraghdog/rsna/blob/15ebca153a4f86e8b3e5b760df6ca9e712f05648/scripts/trainlstm.py#L140)
 - LSTM architecture lifted from the winners of first stage toxic competition.
 This is a beast - only improvements came from making the hiddens layers larger.
 Oh, we added on the embeddings to the lstm output and this helped a bit also.
-[Linky](https://github.com/darraghdog/rsna/blob/a97018a7b7ec920425189c7e37c1128dd9cb0158/scripts/resnext101v12/trainlstmdeltasum.py#L352)
+[Linky](https://github.com/darraghdog/rsna/blob/15ebca153a4f86e8b3e5b760df6ca9e712f05648/scripts/trainlstm.py#L292)
 - For sequences of different length, padded them to same length, made a dummy embedding of zeros, and then through the results of this away before calculating loss and saving the predictions.

 **What did not help...**